 He was a great leader with wisdom and courage like the ancient Chinese military.

-He led his troops with a mix of valor and heart.
+He led his troops with a mix of valour and heart.

 This strong but kind approach gained him endless loyalty and respect.
 He showed that a good leader cares for their soldiers, boosting their spirits.